 - Remain calm.

 - Do not hang up.
 Keep the caller on the line as long as possible and listen carefully.
 If at all possible, have a second staff member contact the Campus Director or Campus Security Monitor while you keep the caller on the line and ask the following questions:

 - Where is the bomb/chemical or other hazard?

 - When will it explode/be activated?

 - What does it look like?

 - What kind of bomb/hazard is it?

 - What will cause it to explode/activate?

 - What is your name?

 - Did you place the bomb/hazard?
 WHY?

+- Where are you?

+- Exact wording of the threat:

+If voice is familiar, who did it sound like?
+Male Female Adult Juvenile Age

-Caller's voice e: Note patt ern of si peech, type of voice . tone.
-C heck all t hat apr olv.
+Caller's voice: Note pattern of speech, type of voice, tone.
+Check all that apply.

 Calm Excited Loud Soft Deep Nasal

 Raspy Distinct Slurred Normal Crying Laughter

 Slow Rapid Disguised Accent Lisp Stutter

-Drunken Familiar Incoherent Deep k Deep breathing
+Drunken Familiar Incoherent Deep breathing

-Background sounds: Ch eck all t hat apply.
-J

-Voices Airplanes Street noises Trains Quiet Bells

-Clear Static Animals Party Vehicles 1

-Horns House no ouse noises PA syst PA system Music Factory machines

-Motor Phone bo oth Other: 1
+Voices Airplanes Street noises Trains Quiet Bells Clear Static Animals Party Vehicles Horns House noises PA system Music Factory machines Motor Phone booth Other:

-hreat langu age: Check all that apply.
-I

-Well- spoken Foul Taped Incoh erent Irration Irrational Message read from scrip
+Well-spoken Foul Taped Incoherent Irrational Message read from script • 1 Out rapea meenerent interiorial message read nom script (educated)

-(educated)

-LEAVE YOUR PHONE OFF THE HOOK.
-DO NOT HANG UP AFTER CALLER HANGS UP.
+Did caller indicate knowledge of the building?
+Give specifics: \\\\\

+Person receiving call:\\\\\\Phone number where call received: \\\\\\

 - o Preserve evidence.

 - Place note in plastic bag, if available.

-- o Photograph words written on walls.
+- Photograph words written on walls.

 - Notify Campus Director or Campus Security Monitor.

 - Notify law enforcement.

 - Campus Director or Campus Security Monitor orders evacuation or other actions according to threat assessment and school policy.

 - Scan classrooms and common areas for suspicious items.
 Scans should be made by people who are familiar with the building.
 Assign staff to certain areas of the building.
-Keep in mind that a bomb could be placed anywhere on school property inside or outside. - Any suspicious devices, packages, etc., should be pointed out to emergency responders.
+Keep in mind that a bomb could be placed anywhere on school property- inside or outside. - Any suspicious devices, packages, etc., should be pointed out to emergency responders.
 Do not touch. - Once a device is located, emergency responders take responsibility for it.

 - If a decision is made to evacuate, an announcement will be made.
-Do not usecell phones, radios or fire alarm system because of risk of activating a device. - While notification is being made, other staff should survey the grounds to clear exits and areas where students and staff will be going.
+Do not use cell phones, radios or fire alarm system because of risk of activating a device. - While notification is being made, other staff should survey the grounds to clear exits and areas where students and staff will be going.
 Exit routes should be altered accordingly if the location of the device is known. - When evacuating, leave everything as-is.
 Leave room doors either unlocked oropen.
 Instructors take class roster.